kelseykm/vcard4/docs/documentation/parameters/intro.md

   3. `reprJSON`

-  This method returns an array showing how the parameter will finally appear in the jCard.
+  This method returns an Object showing how the parameter will finally appear in the jCard.

   ```js
   > const preference = new PrefParameter(new IntegerType(1));